Configuration Profiles Homepage on the ZeroLock® Management Console

 4. Tampering Protection – This protection setting applies to the agent’s ability to protect itself from being disabled.
 Any attempts at modifying/adding/deleting files in the ZeroLock installation directory will result in a tampering alert.
 To protect the running ZeroLock service, the recommended ruleset must be enabled under the Policies section in ZMC.
 It has the same fields as Ransomware Protection except for Sensitivity which has been removed.

-7. Default Control Policy – Using the Policy drop down menu, select the desired policy.
+7. Default Control Policy – Select the desired policy using the Policy drop-down menu.
 The available policy list comes from Policies (Control Policies | Policies).

 8. Endpoint Logging – Used for setting the size of the Baldur and Tyr logs for the ZeroLock Agent on the endpoint.

 When enabled, the default is that an agent does not monitor any processes.
-The cron, systemd, and containerd options and Process Scan Regex settings work together to allow a user to fine-tune the list of processes that are monitored by ZeroLock.
-It may take up to 60 seconds for an agent to receive the new settings and to begin monitoring the listed processes when it is initially applied.
+The cron, systemd, and containerd options and Process Scan Regex settings work together to allow a user to fine-tune the list of processes monitored by ZeroLock.
+It may take up to 60 seconds for an agent to receive the new settings and to begin monitoring the listed processes when initially applied.
 This section contains five (5) fields:

 1. Enable – If selected, Precision Mode is on.